-Lake Perkolilli is the traditional name for the ground on which some enterprising souls in 1914 decided to create a four-mile, oval race track.
+Lake Perkolilli is the traditional name for the ground on which some enterprising souls in 1914 decided to create a 4.25KMs oval race track.
 It was in fact Western Australia’s first motor-racing circuit.

 The track was originally created for motorcycle racing but it wasn’t long before the four-wheel fraternity wanted in and car racing was introduced.
 The circuit is bordered by low, salt-bush and mallee scrub, which would inconvenience, more than damage any errant racing car or motorcycle that might spear off course.

 There are no sealed roads, no electricity and no amenities.
 Everything is trucked in for the four days of the Red Dust Revival and a pop-up town of some 5,000 people appears.